osercinoglu/grinn/source/docs/_build/html/_sources/tutorial.rst.txt

 The table here displays a list of the pairs of residues involved in a specific correlation (with the first two columns indicating the two residues in the first interaction pair and the third and fourth columns indicating the two residues in the second interaction pair).
 The last column shows the correlation value.

-Clicking a row in this table will update the two plots next to the table to reflect the two interactions involved in the correlation against the trajectory frames (top) as well as each other (bottom).
+Clicking on a row in this table will update the two plots next to the table to reflect the two interactions involved in the correlation against the trajectory frames (top) as well as each other (bottom).
 The right pane molecular viewer will be updated to highlight the four residues.

 Residue Correlation Matrix
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 *Residue Correlation Matrix* tab includes a heatmap showing the "Residue Correlation Matrix" (RC Matrix) that is constructed using the interaction energy correlations.
-RC matrix is one way of extracting dynamical correlation information from pairs of residues in the structure.
+RC matrix is one way of extracting dynamical correlation information from interaction energies of residue pairs in the structure.

 .. image:: gRINN_viewResultsResidueCorrelationMatrix.png

 The matrix is constructed to be able to map the correlation values on the three dimensional structure [KK2009]_.
 In other words, the correlation values are translated into a residue-residue type of information.
-The matrix has the size of NxN (N being the number of residues in the structure) and is constructed by considering the mutual occurence of a given pair of residues in both sides of a correlation.
+The matrix is an NxN square matrix (N being the number of residues in the structure) and is constructed by considering the mutual occurence of a given pair of residues in both sides of a correlation.
 For example, if the correlation between the interaction EGLY142-ELYS145 and the interaction EILE16-ELYS145 is 0.6 and the correlation between the interaction EGLY16-ELYS223 and the interaction EGLY142-EASP191 is -0.5, the residue correlation between EILE16 and EGLY142 would be the sum of the absolute values of these two correlation coefficients (which is 1.1)) [*]_ This summation is performed for all calculated correlations for each residue pair in the structure.

 Like the interaction energy matrix, the heatmap can be zoomed-in and out.
 Double-clicking a cell in the heatmap will highlight the corresponding residue pair in the right pane molecular viewer.

-..
-[KK2009] Kong, Y., & Karplus, M. (2009).
-Signaling pathways of PDZ2 domain: A molecular dynamics Interaction Correlation Analysis.
-Proteins, 74(1), 145–154. http://doi.org/10.1002/prot.22139

 .. [*] Note that the values given here are exemplary and do not reflect the values you've just inspected in the previous tab.

 Network Analysis
 ^^^^^^^^^^^^^^^^

-*Network Analysis* tab includes UI elements for inspecting the node-level (residue-level) metrics and shortest paths in a Protein Energy Network (PEN) constructed using the interaction energy matrix.
+**Protein Energy Network (PEN)**

-The term "Protein Energy Network" has been used first by Vijayabaskar and Vishveshwara [VV2010]_ in a study where they constructed such networks of protein structures using pairwise residue interaction energies computed over ensembles of structure obtained from MD simulations.
+The term "Protein Energy Network" has been used first time by Vijayabaskar and Vishveshwara [VV2010]_ in a study where they constructed such networks of protein structures using pairwise residue interaction energies computed over ensembles of structures obtained from MD simulations.

-..
-[VV2010] Vijayabaskar, M. S., & Vishveshwara, S. (2010).
-Interaction Energy Based Protein Structure Networks.
-Biophysical Journal, 99(11), 3704–3715. http://doi.org/10.1016/j.bpj.2010.08.079

-In this method, a network is constructed by taking individual residues as nodes and average interaction energies between each residue pair as the "weight" for edges added between these residue nodes.
+In this method, a network is constructed by taking individual residues as nodes and average interaction energies between each residue pair as the "weight" for edges that are added between these residue nodes.
 Once the network is constructed, local (node-based) network metrics, such as degree, closeness and betweenness centralities can be obtained to assess the importance of each residue in terms of protein stability and dynamics.

 gRINN constructs such a network once you load an output folder into the *View Results* interface.
 Each residue in the structure is taken as a node in the PEN.
-Unlike the original approach of [VV2010]_ where edge weights are assigned simply the average interaction energy, gRINN specifies the edge weights by following the approach used by [RO2014]_.
+Unlike the original approach of [VV2010]_ where edge weights are assigned as the average interaction energies, gRINN specifies the edge weights by following the approach used by [RO2014]_.
 Accordingly, an edge is added using the following **general** criteria:

 .. math::

    {\omega_{ij} = \begin{cases} 0.99 \text{ , if i and j are covalently bound} \\
    \chi_{ij} \text{ , otherwise} \end{cases}}

-In the following equation, :math:`{\omega_{ij}}` denotes the edge weight between residues i and j. :math:`{\chi_{ij}}` denotes the average interaction energy between residues i and j.
+In the above equation, :math:`{\omega_{ij}}` denotes the edge weight between residues i and j. :math:`{\chi_{ij}}` denotes the average interaction energy between residues i and j.
 Note that the addition of edges between covalently bound residues is optional (see below).

 :math:`{\chi_{ij}}` is computed using the formula by [RO2014]_ as well: